pulumi/docs/content/docs/get-started/aws/modify-program.md

 </html>
 ```

-Now that we have our new `index.html` with some content, let's modify our program to upload the file to your S3 Bucket.
-To successfully upload the file we need to give Pulumi the absolute path to our file.
+Now that you have your new `index.html` with some content, let's modify your program to upload the file to your S3 Bucket.
+To successfully upload the file you need to give Pulumi the absolute path to your file.
 We can easily accomplish this by taking advantage of libraries native to your programming language of choice.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}